Tomasoares/weather-api/README.md

-# weather-api
+# Weather-api

-This Spring Boot app has the goal to make a request to the Open Weather API to return the current weather of a given city.
-It can be booted up with Docker Compose and it uses Basic authentication to generate Api keys.
+This Spring Boot app has the goal to do requests to the Open Weather API to get the current weather of a given city.
+It can be booted up with Docker Compose and it uses Basic authentication schema to generate Api keys.

 ## Running

 To run the application, it is necessary to have Docker installed on your machine.
-Then, you can access access the /docker subfolder and, through command line, execute "docker-compose up".
+Then, you can access access the /docker subfolder of this project and, through command line, execute "docker-compose up".
 The application will be exposed on port 8080.

 ## Customizing and configuring